-Firearms are excellent tools and can be downright fun when used safely.
-However, these tools can also be very dangerous and even fatal.
-That is why it is very important to not become complacent and to always obey the rules of firearm safety.
+Firearms are extremely effective tools and can be downright fun when used safely.
+However, these tools can also be very dangerous and even fatal when mishandled.
+It is very important to avoid complacency and to obey the rules of firearm safety.
 Failure to abide by these rules can have serious, or even deadly, consequences.

 Rule 1: Always treat a firearm as if it were loaded